-- 5. Lightly fan the area around the detector/ alarm to insure complete dispersion of the gas from the lighter, and to prevent another sounding of the alarm. - 6.
-A silence button allows you to temporarily quiet the alarm for 60 seconds after it has been set off or after testing. - 7.
+- 4. Press the mute button to reset the alarm. - 5.
+Lightly fan the area around the detector/ alarm to insure complete dispersion of the Propane from the lighter, and to prevent another sounding of the alarm. - 6.
+A mute button allows you to temporarily quiet the alarm for 60 seconds after it has been set off or after testing. - 7.
 If the alarm does not sound during a test or if the green indicator light is not visible, see your dealer or an authorized Fleetwood Service Center.
 There are no batteries or user serviceable parts inside the unit.

-The LP gas leak detector/alarm will not function if both battery disconnects are OFF.
+The Propane leak detector/alarm will not function if both battery disconnects are OFF.